-The Council has continued to face significant financial challenges in 2019/2020.
-As a result of the Government's austerity program, the Council's core grant funding has been reduced year on year since 2010/2011.
+The Council has continued to face significant financial challenges in 2020/2021.
+As a result of the Government's austerity program, the Council's core grant funding was reduced every year over a tenyear period between 2010/2011 and 2019/20.
 By 2019/2020 core Government grant funding had reduced by more than 50%.
-The Council has also seen a rise in demand for statutory services, most notably social care services provided to vulnerable adults and children.
+As a result of the cuts in grant funding, local authorities are now more reliant on local sources of income such as Council Tax and Business Rates.
+During this period the Council has also seen a rise in demand for statutory services, most notably social care services provided to vulnerable adults and children.